-The moth orchid (Phalaenopsis), a favorite for beginners, is considered easy to grow.
+When you propagate phalaenopsis orchids, you can spread the beauty and more plants to fill your home.
+The moth orchid (Phalaenopsis [group]), a favorite for beginners, is considered easy to grow.
 Home orchid enthusiasts typically propagate it by transplanting one of its naturally occurring offsets or plantlets, also called keikies, that grow on nodes along its spike, or stem.
 This is a form of division.
 Propagating it by seed or by tissue culture is better left to commercial growers, as it requires special laboratory equipment.

 Moth Orchid Basics

 Moth orchids grow from 6 inches to 3 feet tall, spreading from 8 to 12 inches wide, and they flower year-round.
-They will grow outdoors in U.S. Department of Agriculture plant hardiness zones 10 through 12, but are commonly grown indoors.
-Moth orchids are epiphytic, meaning they grow on branches and trees but are not parasitic -- their roots take in nourishment from air and water, not their host.
+They will grow outdoors in U.S. Department of Agriculture plant hardiness zones 10 through 12 but are commonly grown as indoor plants.
+Moth orchids are epiphytic, meaning they grow on branches and trees but are not parasitic.
+Their roots take in nourishment from air and water, not their host.
 Sphagnum moss or medium-sized chunks of fir bark are their preferred growing media.

 Keiki is the Hawaiian word for baby.
 To encourage the growth of keikies on a moth orchid spike, you'll need a keiki rooting hormone specially formulated to encourage the growth of orchid offshoots.
 You can buy it at most garden supply centers.